PeripheralControl/pccore/README.md

 peripheral but we can give some tips for its design and coding.

 Your Verilog design actually starts with the driver and its API.
-Try to design the resources in the API to match how your view of the peripheral at a high level.
+Try to design the resources in the API to match how you view the peripheral at a high level.
 Your design goal is to put as much logic into the driver as possible so that the FPGA part of the peripheral can be as small and as simple as possible.
 Once you've got a view of what the driver and Verilog each do,